ZeroDarkHardy/SSH-Key-Instructions-PC-Users/README.md

 ## Step 6: Test the SSH Connection

 Verify that your key was added successfully by typing the following command in GitBash:

+**Note:** On your first attempt, you may be asked to verify the authenticity of the host by typing 'yes'.
+This is normal and only occurs the first time.

 ```bash
 ssh -T git@github.com